zchking/docs/pages/katalon-studio/tutorials/handling_iframe_issue.md

 **Example #2**

 1\.
-Given that you want to capture the JQueryUI’s Drag and Drop example (this draggable control is an iframe), as shown in the screenshot below, you can drag the ‘Drag me around’ object to other areas of the iframe.
+Given that you want to capture the JQueryUI's Drag and Drop example (this draggable control is an iframe), as shown in the screenshot below, you can drag the 'Drag me around' object to other areas of the iframe.

 ![capture the JQueryUI's Drag and Drop example](../../images/katalon-studio/tutorials/handling_iframe_issue/JQueryUIs-Drag-and-Drop.png)

 2\.
 Use the Object Spy to capture the iframe as usual.
-The Object Spy can detect, capture the iframe, and show all of the iframe’s elements accordingly.
+The Object Spy can detect, capture the iframe, and show all of the iframe's elements accordingly.

 ![Object Spy to capture the iframe](../../images/katalon-studio/tutorials/handling_iframe_issue/Object-Spy.png)

 3\.
-As you save the captured object to Katalon Studio, the iframe is also included as the object’s parent element.
+As you save the captured object to Katalon Studio, the iframe is also included as the object's parent element.
 This is illustrated in the following screenshot (Note that you can uncheck the option to use parent iframe if needed):

 ![save the captured object to Katalon Studio](../../images/katalon-studio/tutorials/handling_iframe_issue/object%E2%80%99s-parent-element..png)